Welcome to

 Bridging Mind and Body: Insights from a Naturopathic Doctor

 Discover how naturopathic medicine supports mental health by addressing the body’s root causes.
-In this first installment of Tiny Cottage Therapy’s new Holistic Healing Interview Series, we speak with Dr. Kirstin Uncur, ND, a naturopathic doctor specializing in mental health, hormone balance, and chronic fatigue.
+We speak with Dr. Kirstin Uncur, ND, a naturopathic doctor specializing in mental health, hormone balance, and chronic fatigue.
 Dr. Uncur shares how understanding the body’s communication—through digestion, inflammation, and nutrient balance—can transform emotional wellbeing.

 Beyond the Calm Surface: Understanding High-Functioning Anxiety